Winners for the Regional Press Awards will be announced in a virtual ceremony on 16 September.

 About the awards

-- Entries can be made for work published in print, website, online, mobile, video, audio or any other delivery format in any UK regional newspaper or any news website or platform covering UK regional or local news (excluding broadcast media).
+Entries are made for work published in print, website, online, mobile, video, audio or any other delivery format in any UK regional newspaper or any news website or platform covering UK regional or local news (excluding broadcast media).

-The awards, organised by the Society of Editors, will this year include a Chairman’s Special 2020 Award to recognise individual journalists, teams and support staff who have gone that extra, extra mile to ensure their publications/websites continued to function during the crisis.
-And the Society will be collating and reporting on these stories during the countdown to the awards which will take place in May of this year.
+The awards will this year include a Special 2020 Award to recognise individual journalists, teams and support staff who have gone that extra, extra mile to ensure their publications/websites continued to function during the crisis.

 New categories for this year include Special Supplement of the Year and a separate category for Sunday Newspaper of the Year to acknowledge the work of Sunday teams as a distinctly unique offering to that of existing categories celebrating Weekly Newspaper and Daily Newspaper of the Year.